suffolklibraries/lgc/content/collections/events/unscene-singers-13-01.md

     content:
       -
         type: text
-        text: 'We are also looking for volunteers to support these sessions – please get in touch if you are interested!'
+        text: 'We are also looking for volunteers to support these sessions, in particular drivers who can offer transport for participants from the Sudbury and Bury area.
+Pease get in touch if you are interested!'
 cta: |-
   This event is organised by Unscene Suffolk